dddware/bot-de-qualiter/README.md

 # bot-de-qualiter

-Get new videos from YouTube channels on Discord
+Get new videos from YouTube channels and playlists on Discord

 ## Setup